fgarcia/pademo/README.md

 issue, ask questions, drop me an email, even better a tweet!
 So I can find out if this is useful.

+Seriously, a project like this is not fun if you don't make lots of criticism or at least insightful comments of what you see here.